How do I optimize storage consumption in my Amazon RDS for SQL Server DB instance?

 If you receive a "DBCC SHRINKFILE: Page could not be moved because it is a work table page" error message, then see DBCC FREESYSTEMCACHE (Transact-SQL) and DBCC FREEPROCCACHE (Transact-SQL) on the Microsoft website.
 You can also reboot the DB instance to clear the tempdb.

 DB instances in a Storage Full state might fail to reboot.
-If this occurs, increase the allocated storage for your DB instance and then try to reboot again.
+If this occurs, then increase the allocated storage for your DB instance and then try to reboot again.
 For more information, see How do I resolve problems that occur when Amazon RDS DB instances run out of storage?

 Database indexes